microsoft/Dynamics365Commerce.ScaleUnit/README.md

 Samples for instore components like Modern POS, Cloud POS, Hardware station and Cloud scale unit – Self hosted are published in the [Dynamics365Commerce.InStore](https://github.com/microsoft/Dynamics365Commerce.InStore) repo.

 Readme file inside the Commerce Runtime, ChannelDatabase and ScaleUnit contain more details on how to run the samples.

+If you don't need POS or other samples from the repo, exclude the corresponding projects from the solution.

 **Download reference packages for creating Commerce extension APIs and consuming messages, request, entities, and contracts:**